lojones/blog-agent-data/revise-blog-post-intro.md

 - Return only the string: "DONE"

 IF the introduction fails ANY criteria (<80% compliance):
-- Return the entire article with a rewritten introduction
+- Return the just the rewritten introduction
-- Maintain the original article's main body and conclusion
+- Do not include any other text in your response other than the rewritten introduction
+- The response should fix the problems identified from the evaluation criteria
 - Ensure the new introduction:
   * Starts with a stronger hook
   * Clearly states value proposition